 The eight I/O bank control registers determine the number of I/O wait states applied to an external I/O access within the zone controlled by each register even if the associated strobes are not enabled.
-Note that the /IORD and /IOWR signals reflect these registers as well.

 The control over the generation of wait states is independent of whether or not the associated strobe in Port E is enabled.
 The upper 2 bits of each register determine the number of wait states.
 The four choices are 1, 3, 7, or 15 wait states.
 On reset, the bits are cleared, resulting in 15 wait states.
-There is always at least one external I/O wait state, and thus the minimum external I/O read cycle is three clocks long.
 The inhibit write function applies to both the Port E write strobes and the /IOWR signal.